Rhys J. Williams

 About

 My current research projects study the underlying causes of the gluten-free price premium; the effect of quality ratings on consumer search in the healthcare sector; the search behaviour of consumers in response to product availability information using a field experiment; and resale price maintenance utilising the case study of books.
-I have a working paper, available below, on the effects of low price guarantees, finding that contrary to most economic theory they result in lower prices.

-As a Senior Associate at the King’s Entrepreneurship Lab, I founded and run the E-Lab Essay Competition, a scheme to encourage students from across the UK to think about entrepreneurial topics and to break down myths and barriers about Oxbridge.
+As a Senior Associate at the King’s Entrepreneurship Lab, I founded the E-Lab Essay Competition, a scheme to encourage students from across the UK to think about entrepreneurial topics and to break down myths and barriers about Oxbridge.

 Prior to starting the PhD, I worked at an economics consultancy firm for 5 years, advising the EU, UK Government, and other organisations on matters of public policy.
 In particular, I was heavily involved in the EU DG Comp’s evaluation of the Vertical Block Exemptions Regulation, empirically analysing the effects of resale price maintenance in the book sector and, building a theoretical framework to consider the state of competition in the professional business services sector.